SAP-archive/teched2020-DAT262/exercises/ex0/README.md

 The ***Exercises*** - in opposite - are then intended to be performed by the participants in SAP Data Intelligence and will leverage those objects in S/4HANA that got created during the Deep Dive sections.

-## Short introduction to the Enterprise Procurement Model (EPM) in S/4
+## Short introduction to the Enterprise Procurement Model (EPM) in SAP S/4HANA

 In this workshop we will be using the Enterprise Procurement Model (EPM) as a data basis for our Deep Dive and Exercise scenarios.
 It is provided in all ABAP systems, hence also in SAP S/4HANA, as a ready-to-go demo application.<br>